LouieWoolger/shogun-total-war-throne-room-audio-fix/README.md

 - Fixes the bug that causes voice lines in the game to be cut off, so all voice lines now play fully.

 Credits
-- Fix created and packaged by Vundult.
+- Fix created and packaged by Louie Woolger.